-Today there are 6,800 reptile species on earth; the major groups are alligators/crocodiles, turtles, lizards, and snakes.
-All reptiles are cold-blooded, and have bodies covered in dry, horny scales.
+Today, there are over 10,000 non-avian reptile species on earth.
+The major orders found within the class Reptilia are Crocodilia (alligators/crocodiles), Testudines (turtles), and Squamata (lizards and snakes).
+All reptiles are cold-blooded and have bodies covered in dry, horny scales.
 Some reptiles lay eggs; others give birth to live young.
 Reptiles are distinguished from amphibians by the presence of scales.

-The 14 species of reptiles found at Point Reyes National Seashore are found in a wide variety of habitats.
+The seventeen species of reptiles found at Point Reyes National Seashore are found in a wide variety of habitats.
 Turtles utilize habitats such as freshwater ponds, streams, drainage ditches, marshes, stock ponds and the open ocean.
-Lizards occur in almost every habitat except the dampest innermost forest and the tidal salt marsh.
-Snakes prefer warm and dry environments, therefore the humid environment at Point Reyes limits the population sizes of several species.
+Lizards occur in almost every habitat except the dampest, innermost forest and the tidal salt marsh.
+Snakes prefer warm and dry environments; therefore the humid environment at Point Reyes limits the population sizes of several species.